react-static/react-static/README.md

 For more information about `<Link>` and `<NavLink>`, see [React-Router's Documentation](https://reacttraining.com/react-router/web/guides/philosophy)

+---
 ### Other Routing Utilities

-For your convenience, `react-static` also exports the following utilities normally exported by `react-router`.
+For your convenience, React Static also exports the following utilities normally exported by `react-router`.

 - `history`
 - `matchPath`
 - `withRouter`

+---
 ### `getRouteProps(Component)`

 `getRouteProps` is an HOC that provides a component with the results of the current route's `getProps` function as defined in your `static.config.js`.
 Here is a simple example: